Czech Ice Hockey Hall of Fame

 The Czech Ice Hockey Hall of Fame was founded in 2008 and is located in Prague, Czech Republic.
 The Hall honors individuals that have contributed to the sport of hockey in the Czech Republic.
 It houses displays and a collection of memorabilia depicting the significant contributions of players, coaches, referees and other important figures in the sport.

+National Hockey League 100th birthday celebration

+In 2018, The National Hockey League (NHL) celebrated their 100th birthday.
+The National Hockey League had been featured by The Czech Hockey Hall of Fame, with the National Hockey League celebrating its 100th birthday.